j-mracek/module_repos/README.md

 =======================

 The branch demonstrates an alternatively of modularity without:
-1. Filtering out of nonmodular packages
+1. Filtering out of non-modular packages
 2. Fail-Safe
+ - Store yamls when module-stream is enabled
+ - Prevent installing of modular package without information in yaml
 3. Hot-fix-repositories
+4. Calculation of applicability of modular errata

 They will be replaced by another mechanisms supported from rpm-4.14 - `Provides`, `Requires`, `Conflicts`, and `Rich-deps`.